 Jen considers it a privilege to serve on Hope’s board.
 She notes that “God’s passion for serving the poor is a Biblical imperative, and Hope Clinic is a place where patients/clients, volunteers, and staff all come together in such a wonderful way to promote health, wholeness, and dignity for all involved.”
-Jen is a member of Knox Presbyterian Church.
+Jen is a member of 242 Community Church.

 Jill Fenske, MD – Jill is a family physician who sees patients at the University of Michigan Chelsea Health Center, where she also serves as medical director.
 She has been a volunteer at Hope Clinic since 2007.
 Jill and her family are members of the Ann Arbor Christian Reformed Church.
 She appreciates the holistic approach to health at Hope Clinic and loves seeing the care and kindness shared by clients and volunteers each day.